-An infection with HIV (human immunodeficiency virus) can lead to AIDS (acquired immunodeficiency syndrome).
-AIDS results in a gradual and persistent decline and failure of the immune system, resulting in heightened risk of life-threatening infection and cancers.
+Infection with HIV (human immunodeficiency virus) can lead to AIDS (acquired immunodeficiency syndrome).
+AIDS results in a gradual and persistent decline and failure of the immune system, resulting in a heightened risk of life-threatening infection and cancers.

 In the majority of cases, HIV is a sexually-transmitted infection.
-However, HIV can also be transmitted from a mother to her child, during pregnancy or childbirth, or through breastfeeding.
-Non-sexual transmission can also occur through the sharing of injection equipment such as needles.
+However, HIV can also be transmitted from mother to child, during pregnancy or childbirth, or through breastfeeding.
+Non-sexual transmission can also occur by sharing injection equipment such as needles.

 - Almost one million die from HIV/AIDS each year – in some countries it’s the leading cause of death.

-- In some countries, HIV/AIDS is the cause of more than one-quarter of deaths.
+- In some countries, HIV/AIDS is the cause of one quarter of deaths.

 - Death rates are highest across Sub-Saharan Africa.